gamesonweb/DNA-games/README.md

 - *cargo run* to launch the rust server.
 - *npm run client* to launch the javascript client

-> Note: To run the project, you will need to install cargo and nodejs to respectively execute the server (coded in rust) and the client (coded in javascript)
+> Note: To run the project locally, you will need to install cargo and nodejs to respectively execute the server (coded in rust) and the client (coded in javascript)

 # Used Libraries/Frameworks